-CrimPR Part 24 Trial and sentence in a magistrates' court CPD VI Trial 24A: ROLE OF THE JUSTICES' CLERK/LEGAL ADVISER
+CrimPR Part 24 Trial and sentence in a magistrates' court

+24A Role of the justices' clerk/legal adviser CPD VI Trial 24A: ROLE OF THE JUSTICES' CLERK/LEGAL ADVISER

 24A.1 The role of the justices' clerk/legal adviser is a unique one, which carries with it independence from direction when undertaking a judicial function and when advising magistrates.
 These functions must be carried out in accordance with the Bangalore Principles of Judicial Conduct (judicial independence, impartiality, integrity, propriety, ensuring fair treatment and competence and diligence).
 More specifically, duties must be discharged in accordance with the relevant professional Code of Conduct and the Legal Adviser Competence Framework.